 1,500,000 shares of our common stock were authorized for issuance under the plan, subject to adjustment in the event of a reorganization, stock split, merger or similar change in our corporate structure or the outstanding shares of common stock.
-During fiscal 2014 through July 1, 2014, the Company issued 220,500 options and 80,600 restricted stock grants.
-As of July 1, 2014, the 2013 Long-Term Incentive Plan had 1,198,900 stock options or other equity awards available for issuance.
+During fiscal 2014, the Company issued 8,000 restricted stock grants.
+During fiscal 2015, the Company issued 223,750 options and 73,100 restricted stock grants.
+During fiscal 2016 through July 1, 2016, the Company issued 211,750 stock options and 142,450 restricted stock grants.
+As of July 1, 2016, the 2013 Long-Term Incentive Plan had 840,950 stock options or other equity awards available for issuance.
 We may grant shares of restricted stock to our employees and directors in the future under the plan.
 Our Compensation Committee administers the plan.
 Our Board also has the authority to administer the plan and to take all actions that the Compensation Committee is otherwise authorized to take under the plan.
 The terms and conditions of each award made under the plan, including vesting requirements, will be set forth consistent with the plan in a written agreement with the grantee.